 - Horseback Riding Lessons (in partnership with The Palisades Equestrian Center)

-- Music Lessons (piano, guitar, and ukulele)
+- Music Lessons (piano and guitar)